pranathivemuri/cell-tracking/README.md

 # Cell tracking
-Cell tracking in fluoroscent images after binary segmentation using opencv and calculating statistics per cell after obtaining contours and skeleton of a cell
+Cell tracking in fluoroscent images after binary segmentation using opencv.
+Calculating statistics per cell after obtaining contours and skeleton of a cell